 Patients with significant skeletal discrepancy with imminent surgical or orthodontic planning may justify a lateral cephalometric radiograph (CEPH).
+The referrer MUST communicate the bite position during the image captureessential for radiographic set up.

-If orthognathic surgery is being planned using a cone beam CT (large field), the lateral cephalogram equivalent can be generated from the extended field of view data.
+If orthognathic surgery is being planned using a cone beam CT (large field), the lateral cephalogram equivalent can be generated from the extended field of view data (see above Dr Chapple).
 No supplementary lateral CEPH is indicated in such a situation.

 CBCT may replace the need for Multi Detector CT in some circumstances.

-CBCT is not normally indicated for planning the placement of temporary anchorage devices in orthodontics
+CBCT is not normally indicated for planning the placement of temporary anchorage devices in orthodontics.